 As VPP grows, the support of SGEs will continue to be a critical component of the programs.
 The SGE Program encompasses the spirit of VPP - industry, labor, and government cooperation.
 This cooperation embodies the idea of continuous improvement, which allows SGEs to bring a unique perspective to the team effort and take back to their sites ideas and best practices to further improve worker protections.

-Contact the OSHA Office of Partnerships and Recognition at (202) 693-2213 or the VPP Manager at your OSHA Regional Office for further assistance.
+For more information on becoming a VPP participant, contact OSHA's Office of Partnerships and Recognition at (202) 693-2213 or the VPP Manager at your OSHA Regional Office.

 *Accessibility Assistance: Contact OSHA's Directorate of Cooperative and State Programs at (202) 693-2200 for assistance accessing PDF materials.